gauravpsalvi/iegen/W1_Informal.md

 How are you both?
 I hope this letter finds you well.
 Although it's such a short time since we last saw each other, it feels much longer.
 Thank you so much for your invitation.
 It's realy a generous offer to put me at your place in Tokyo.
-I'd really like to come and it's very kind of youbut unfortunately I won't be able to make it due to my hectic work schedule.
+I'd really like to come and it's very kind of youbut unfortunately I won't be able to make it due to my hectic work schedule and also overwhelmed with online exams.

 I've just started a new teaching job, and I've been working around the clock.
 It's been intense!
 I don't mean to complain; I've been enjoying it immensely and the school I'm working at is actually our old high school, which has been a lot of fun.